alanponce/website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include artificial intelligence, data science, internet of things, blockchain. matter.
+bio: My research interests include an interdisciplinary perspective about the effects of artificial intelligence, data science, internet of things, and blockchain on the digital economy.
 education:
   courses:
   - course: PhD in Web Science